laminas/laminas-continuous-integration-action/README.md

 {
   "php": "string PHP minor version to run against", "extensions": [
-    "extension names to install; names are from the ondrej PHP repository, minus the php{VERSION}- prefix", ],
+    "extension names to install; names are from the ondrej PHP repository, minus the php{VERSION}- prefix" ],
   "ini": [
-    "php.ini directives, one per element; e.g. 'memory_limit=-1'",
+    "php.ini directives, one per element; e.g. 'memory_limit=-1'"
   ],
   "dependencies": "dependencies to test against; one of lowest, locked, latest", "command": "command to run to perform the check (empty in case you dont want to excecute any command)"